Published on January 18th, 2019 | by Daniel Nikulin0

 I can almost hear it now…

-Anyway, it’s no coincidence that here is where the A-listers go, that restaurant menus come in French and Japanese (and sometimes English) and that here is where Marlon Brando bought an entire island to start a commune on.
+It’s no coincidence that here is where the A-listers go, that restaurant menus come in French and Japanese (and sometimes English) and that here is where Marlon Brando bought an entire island to start a commune on.
 This is also where you find the world’s best vanilla (on the island of Taha’a) and where the highly-coveted Tahitian black pearl is harvested – the world’s most precious underwater commodity.

 But perhaps the most mind-blowing example of Tahiti’s Frenchness, is that even on a coral-ringed lagoon in the middle of the South Pacific, the French have figured out how to do the most French thing – to grow, harvest and produce wine.
 In the scantily-populated Tuamotu Archipelago, next to the Society Islands and Tahiti, the stunning atoll of Rangiroa boasts Vin de Tahiti, a proper vineyard and the only one on an atoll in the world.